-When you are preparing your cats for flying, it is a good idea to get your cats used to their carrier, and to put a blanket or t-shirt inside so it smells like home.
+When you are preparing for flying with a cat, it is a good idea to get your cats used to their carrier, and to put a blanket or t-shirt inside so it smells like home.
 Many people ask if we tried giving our cats any medication to calm them or sedate them.
 This topic seemed controversial online, so we decided against giving our cats medication.
 I did purchase the below SENTRY Calming Collars however, which we put on both of our cats for the duration of the trip.
 These collars “contains pheromone technology, scientifically proven to modify stress-related behavior”.
 It did seem to calm down our boy, as he was much quieter than usual.
 The calming collar did not seem to have an effect on our girl.

 Going Through Airport Security with Cats

 When going through airport security, you will need to remove your cat from the pet carrier.
-The pet carrier will need to be scanned in the machine.
+Before flying with a cat, the pet carrier will need to be scanned in the machine.
 I was worried that our cats would jump out of our arms and run.
 Because of this, I requested a room for a private pat down.
 A security agent took our cats while I went through the regular security scan, and we then went to a private room where I was able to take our cats out of the carriers and hold them while the security agents patted down the carriers.
 It only took about five minutes, and the security agents did not seem to mind.
 Depending on your airport however, I would plan ahead for time spent getting a private pat down.

 We had two flights with our cats on American Airlines.
 The first was one hour to a layover Chicago, and the second was four hours.
 During the first flight, our cats did meow a bit.
 They were not too loud over the airplane engine, but they were definitely not happy.
 For our girl, if you could make eye contact with her she would start meowing more frequently, so we just had to avoid looking at her.
 The boy meowed similar to how he would have in a car ride.